top of page

 2. Build Positive Relationships

-Why it works: A strong teacher–pupil rapport fosters respect.
-Pupils are far less likely to misbehave for someone they feel values them.
+Why it works: A strong teacher–pupil rapport fosters respect and trust.
+Pupils are far less likely to misbehave for someone who values them.

 How to implement: